Portfolio

 • Solution

-This new department would unify the divisions with: a new brand image; samples and templates for all necessary new marketing materials; help the various divisions' marketing departments through the change; oversee all public facing works; and establish processes for workflow, including lead times for any department requests.
+This new department would unify the divisions with: a new brand image; samples and templates for all necessary new marketing materials; help the various divisions' marketing departments through the change; oversee all public facing works; establish lead times and workflow processes.

 • Leadership